 2. Williams Suffered Substantial Reputational Damages

-Williams’s reputation is important to him, DE:200, 149, but Appellant labeled him as a criminal.
+Williams’s reputation is important to him, DE:200, 149, but the Appellant labeled him as a criminal.
 Sylvia Bazan, the human resource person at Rent-A-Center, believed Appellant’s report that he was a criminal and stated that if he “didn’t do this stuff, it would have never come up in [his] record so [he] must have done something wrong.”
 Id.
 Also, the demeanor of the manager at Rent-A-Center changed after the criminal-background report was issued.
 DE:200, 150.
 That manager trusted its accuracy over Williams’s word.
 Id.

-Williams was gravely concerned that any prospective employer who used Appellant’s services would blindly trust an erroneous report, thus leading that employer to “think that [he was] hiding something.”
+Williams was gravely concerned that any prospective employer who used the Appellant’s services would blindly trust an erroneous report, thus leading that employer to “think that [he was] hiding something.”
 DE:200, 148.
 He testified that “this keeps coming up and, you know, me having to sit and ask employers if they use this company.”
 Id.
-Just the mere possibility that he could be dragged through this rigmarole again “ma[de] [him] cringe.”
+Just the mere possibility that he could be dragged through this nonsense again “ma[de] [him] cringe.”
 DE:200, 149.

 Williams also grew concerned he would be labeled a “criminal” (DE:200, 149).
-He also testified that the two individuals who had initially hired him at Rent-A-Center and Winn-Dixie told him that Appellant’s reporting system was accurate and that they would need to move on to other applicants.
+He also testified that the two individuals who had initially hired him at Rent-A-Center and Winn-Dixie told him that the Appellant’s reporting system was accurate and that they would need to move on to other applicants.
 (Id.)”
 DE:200, 149, 152.

 Although Williams eventually obtained a full-time position with the Levy County Sheriff’s Office, Williams did not get his job at the Sheriff’s Office because of his own reputation, DE: 200, 170.
 Rather, it was because of his father’s coaching job and his father’s reputation.
 Id.